 The UNCITRAL Model Law on Cross-Border Insolvency has not been adopted in Hungary.
+No public information is available on the consideration of its potential adoption in the near future.

 Foreign creditors

 How are foreign creditors dealt with in liquidations and reorganisations?